Hypnosis: Nature’s Swiss Army Knife

 - Close your eyes and relax them completely; let the lids feel so heavy that they cannot open.

-- Now, do the same with your jaw; let it droop as if the
+- Now, do the same with your jaw; let it droop as if the bones and muscles are jelly.
+Good.

 - Breathe slowly and gently and relax your neck and shoulders, then arms and hands, torso, hips, upper and lower legs, and feet.